 Now, we are ready to add a new file to our project.
 This will be the HTML page that will say "Hello" to the world.

-initialize: In Git, to create a new, empty repository to track changes to the project directory.
-Created in the project directory.
+Initialize: In Git, we can initialize a new, empty repository to track changes to the project directory by running

 This workflow is only for students pair programming in person at Epicodus.

 If you are working independently, such as on an independent project, you'll need to set up your git credentials so that your commits are properly attributed to you.
 Go to the root directory of the project you are working on to configure your user name and email: